wombatwisdom/wombat/CONTRIBUTING.md

 Pull requests are always welcome.
 However, before going through the trouble of implementing a change it's worth creating an issue.
 This allows us to discuss the changes and make sure they are a good fit for the project.

+This project uses [task](https://taskfile.dev/) as a build tool.
 Please always make sure a pull request has been:

-- Unit tested with `make test`
+- Unit tested with `task test`
-- Linted with `make lint`
-- Formatted with `make fmt`
+- Formatted with `task fmt`
+- Linted with `task lint`.
+This uses [golangci-lint](https://golangci-lint.run/) which you need to have installed.

-If your change impacts inputs, outputs or other connectors then try to test them with `make test-integration`.
+If your change impacts inputs, outputs or other connectors then try to test them with `task test-integration`.
 If the integration tests aren't working on your machine then don't panic, just mention it in your PR.

-If your change has an impact on documentation then make sure it is generated with `make docs`.
+If your change has an impact on documentation then make sure it is generated with `task docs`.
 You can test out the documentation site locally by running `yarn && yarn start` in the `./website` directory.

+Make sure all your commits are [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).